diogommartins/simple_json_logger/README.md

 #### Exclude default logger fields

-If you thing that the default fields are too much, it's also possible to exclusive fields from the output message.
+If you think that the default fields are too much, it's also possible to exclude fields from the output message.

 ``` python
 from simple_json_logger import JsonLogger